helmedeiros/blog/content/en/posts/2025-06-13-okra-framework-leadership-presentation.md

 Since adopting OKRA in Q3 2022, our teams have maintained an impressive delivery record that goes beyond simple completion rates.
 The framework has enabled us to achieve over 85% completion of all key results and milestones across 8 quarters, with the last 6 months showing 94% completion rates.

 The OKRA framework had become our answer to three persistent challenges that plague most product teams: unclear strategy translation, surface-level team alignment, and planning processes that create compliance rather than commitment.
-We had developed a systematic approach to turning company-level objectives into team-owned plans that people actually believed in.
+We had created and developed a systematic approach to turning company-level objectives into team-owned plans that people actually believed in.

 ## Understanding OKRA: Beyond the Acronym

+The OKRA framework originated from our team's need to bridge the gap between strategic vision and tactical execution.
 OKRA represents a fundamental shift in how we approach collaborative strategy development.
 The acronym stands for Objectives and Key Results Agreements, but the real power lies in the facilitation methodology that brings these elements together.

 Unlike traditional OKR cascading, where objectives flow down from leadership with minimal team input, OKRA creates space for teams to contribute their expertise, surface constraints, and build hypotheses about what will actually work.
 The framework operates on the principle that the people closest to the customer and the technology have insights that are essential for effective strategy execution.